Current Scientific Society Clients:

 The International Conferences fulfill a major purpose of the Tularemia International Society, namely to facilitate the assembly, acquaintance, and association of scientists engaged in tularemia research.
 Tularemia meetings focus on fundamental, clinical, and applied research regarding any aspect of Francisella tularensis.
 Research uncovers not only the biology of this fascinating bacterium, but also provides the basis for future development of treatments, preventive interventions, and disease diagnosis.

-Rhema Association Management was the Conference & Website Manager for the 22nd International Workshop Kaposi Sarcoma Herpesvirus (KSHV) and Related Agents, June 30 – July 3, 2019, New York City and is now the virtual website management office for KSHV 2020.
-Joan is assisting the organizers with web site development and advertising, and she will coordinate with the Tanzania hosts and the meeting organizers in negotiating all the meeting’s logistics. www.ksvirus.org.
+Rhema Association Management was the Conference & Website Manager for the 22nd International Workshop Kaposi Sarcoma Herpesvirus (KSHV) and Related Agents, June 30 – July 3, 2019, New York City. www.ksvirus.org.

 Kaposi’s sarcoma-associated herpesvirus (KSHV), also known as human herpesvirus 8 (HHV-8), is the infectious cause of Kaposi sarcoma and at least two lymphoproliferative disorders: primary effusion lymphoma and multicentric Castleman’s disease.